 11 Nov Historical Backdrop: The Facts Beneath the Story

 I’ve been reading to gain knowledge about the social and political climate in the post war South to understand why the Woman Suffrage movement failed so miserably in South Carolina, even as it began to take root outside of the region in 1913.
+It’s research for my historical novel, In the Fullness of Time.

 If you are a history buff like me, you may enjoy reading my next few blogs, in which I plan to pull together the information I’ve read, to serve as a historical backdrop for my novel that is underway.